sylwia-budzynska/vscode-codeql-starter-codespace/README.md

 ## Option B: Local installation

-Use a local CodeQL installation to run the workshop exercises.
+Use a local CodeQL installation to work on the workshop exercises.

 ### Prerequisites

-* Requires to download up to 1 GB of data.
+* Requires downloading up to 2 GB of data in total.
 * [Visual Studio Code](https://code.visualstudio.com/download) (VS Code) and `git` installed on your local machine.

 ### Step-by-Step